 You wouldn’t buy something from someone you don’t trust would you?

 Why?
 Because you don’t trust them.
-You don’t trust them enough to hand over your hard earned cash because you don’t trust them to fulfil their end of the bargain.
+You don’t trust them enough to hand over your hard earned cash to because you don’t trust them to fulfil their end of the bargain.

 Without a minimum level of trust of some sort, no sale is made.